SatoriNetwork/Installer/linux/.satori/readme.md

 ### step 0. download and unzip Satori for linux

-If you haven't already, which you probably have, you'll need to get satori from Satorinet.io. make sure you unzip it into your home directory like this `~/.satori`.
+If you haven't already, you'll need to get satori from Satorinet.io.
+You can unzip it into your home directory or where ever you want satori installed.
-Here's how you can using the commandline.
+Here's how you can using the terminal.

-You'll need zip and unzip and wget if you don't have them already.
+First you'll need `zip` and `unzip` and `wget` if you don't have them already.

 for Debian/Ubunto-based systems use:
 ```